rbohan/MongoLDAP/README.md

 * Forwarding port 3389 on the host to 389 on the guest.
 * Creating a host-only or bridged network to allow the host communicate directly with the guest on port 389.

-For the purposes of this demo we'll assume a host-only network accessible via `ldap.mongodb.local` (edit `/etc/hosts` to set this up if required)
+For the purposes of this demo we'll assume a host-only network accessible via `ldap.mongodb.local` (edit `/etc/hosts` to set this up if required, on both the host and guest)

 ### Start VM & connect: